iluwatar/java-design-patterns/producer-consumer/README.md

 ---
-title: Producer Consumer
+title: Producer-Consumer
 category: Concurrency
 language: en
 tag:
+    - Asynchronous
+    - Buffering
+    - Decoupling
+    - Messaging
+    - Synchronization
- - Reactive
+    - Thread management
 ---

+## Also known as

+* Bounded Buffer
+* Consumer-Producer

 ## Intent

-Producer Consumer Design pattern is a classic concurrency pattern which reduces coupling between Producer and Consumer by separating Identification of work with Execution of Work.
+The Producer-Consumer design pattern is used to decouple the tasks of producing and consuming data, enabling a producer to generate data and a consumer to process that data concurrently without direct dependency on each other.

 ## Explanation

 Real-world example

-> Consider a manufacturing process of item, the producer will need to pause the production when
-> manufacturing pipeline is full and the consumer will need to pause the consumption of item
-> when the manufacturing pipeline is empty.
-We can separate the process of production and consumption
-> which work together and pause at separate times.
+> Consider a manufacturing process of item, the producer will need to pause the production when manufacturing pipeline is full and the consumer will need to pause the consumption of item when the manufacturing pipeline is empty.
+We can separate the process of production and consumption which work together and pause at separate times.

 In plain words

 > It provides a way to share data between multiple loops running at different rates.

 Wikipedia says

-> Dijkstra wrote about the case: "We consider two processes, which are called the 'producer'
-> and the 'consumer' respectively.
-The producer is a cyclic process that produces a certain
-> portion of information, that has to be processed by the consumer.
-The consumer is also a cyclic
-> process that needs to process the next portion of information, as has been produced by the producer
-> We assume the two processes to be connected for this purpose via a buffer with unbounded capacity."
+> Dijkstra wrote about the case: "We consider two processes, which are called the 'producer' and the 'consumer' respectively.
+The producer is a cyclic process that produces a certain portion of information, that has to be processed by the consumer.
+The consumer is also a cyclic process that needs to process the next portion of information, as has been produced by the producer.
+We assume the two processes to be connected for this purpose via a buffer with unbounded capacity."

 **Programmatic Example**

 Take our Producer and Consumer example from above.
 Consider we have a `Item` class that is produced by `Producer` class and is added to the `ItemQueue`.

 ```java
 public class Producer {